deeplearning4j/deeplearning4j/macOSx10 (CPU only).md

 10. make sure you have maven installed and accessible via terminal at time its available to intelliJ but but via terminal ( try `mvn --version`) if you dont have `brew install maven`

-11. inside the nd4j directory run `mvn clean install -X -DskipTests -Dmaven.javadoc.skip=true -pl '!org.nd4j:nd4j-cuda-7.5'` this should mainly fly by and only fail at the end with the nd4j tests this is okay
+11. inside the nd4j directory run `mvn clean install -X -DskipTests -Dmaven.javadoc.skip=true -pl '!org.nd4j:nd4j-cuda-7.5,!org.nd4j:nd4j-tests'` this should mainly fly by.

 Once you have done all the above steps and have been successful, you should now open the IntelliJ ( or any other IDE) and properly set the maven dependencies for yoru project